Laundry suds negatively effect our environment

-Laundry suds negatively effect our environment.
-They disrupt the harmony in your septic system by starving and killing the good anaerobic bacteria that is required to break down the organic matter in your septic.[responsive_video id=”SerqW6hNucA”]
+The suds that come out of your washing machine may seem like they’re cleaning your clothes.
+But actually, suds are not a good thing.
+They can disrupt the harmony in your septic system by starving and killing the good anaerobic bacteria.
+Cultures that are required to break down the organic matter in your septic system.

-Many people talk about being “eco-friendly” and “eco-conscious” of the environment, but sadly, a lot of the time, it’s just talk.
-In this blog post, I want to inform you of the downstream effects conventional laundry products have on our environment and septic tanks.
+Many people talk about being “eco-friendly” or “eco-conscious” when it comes to our environment.
+Sadly, a lot of the time, it’s just talking.
+In this blog post, I want to inform you of the downstream effects conventional laundry products have on the environment and on your septic tank.

 If you are familiar with septic systems, you know about leach fields.
 A leach field is all of the excess water that gets filtered into the ground after the organic material in your septic system is decomposed.
 Many of the chemicals in your conventional laundry detergent, such as chlorine bleach and synthesized petroleum surfactants, do not break down inside your septic tank.

 That means these chemicals can leach into the ground.
 Then they may even end up in a well by you.
 Gross, huh?
 Even worse, at some point, these chemicals may wind up in your drinking water.

 If you’re not on a septic system, you may live in a city or larger municipality.
 That doesn’t mean you are not affected by this process.